aaron-human/fluffy-tribble/doc/physics.md

 ![angular momentum conserved](./img/angular_momentum_conserved.png)

 The collision response force will continue to occur along the collision's normal, so the change in angular velocities can be modeled as:

+**TODO:** The below is wrong.
+Angular momentum is conserved IF ALL momentum is calculated about a single point.
+So can't do the below...
+No wonder everything looked super weird.

 ![angular momentum change equations](./img/angular_momentum_changes.png)